 …Double the recipe for more.

-Delicious on risotto, pasta, or vegetables!
+Delicious for risotto, pasta, and over vegetables!

 My Average Grocery List Must-Haves